20lives/dmote/doc/options-main.md

 ### Parameter `web-thickness`

-The thickness in mm of the webbing between switch key mounting plates and of the rear housing’s walls and roof.
+The thickness in mm of the webbing between switch key mounting plates, and of the rear housing’s walls and roof.

 ### Section `rear-housing`

-The furthest row of the key cluster can be extended into a rear housing for the MCU and various other features.
+The furthest row of a key cluster can be extended into a rear housing for the MCU and various other features.

 #### Parameter `include`

 If `true`, add a rear housing.
-Please arrange case walls so as not to interfere, by removing them along the far side of the last row of key mounts in the finger cluster.
+Please arrange case walls so as not to interfere, by removing them along the far side of the last row of key mounts in the indicated cluster.

+#### Section `position`

+Where to put the rear housing.
+By default, it sits all along the far side of the `main` cluster but has no depth.

+##### Parameter `cluster`

+The key cluster at which to anchor the housing.

+##### Section `offsets`

+Modifiers for where to put the four sides of the roof.
+All are in mm.

+###### Parameter `north`

+The extent of the roof on the y axis; its horizontal depth.

+###### Parameter `west`

+The extent on the x axis past the first key in the row.

+###### Parameter `east`

+The extent on the x axis past the last key in the row.

+###### Parameter `south`

+The horizontal distance in mm, on the y axis, between the furthest key in the row and the roof of the rear housing.

 #### Parameter `west-foot`

 If `true`, add a foot plate at ground level by the far inward corner of the rear housing.
 The height of the plate is controlled by the `foot-plates` section below.

-#### Parameter `distance`

-The horizontal distance in mm between the furthest key in the row and the roof of the rear housing.

 #### Parameter `height`

 The height in mm of the roof, over the floor.

-#### Section `offsets`

-Modifiers for the size of the roof.
-All are in mm.

-##### Parameter `north`

-The extent of the roof on the y axis; its horizontal depth.

-##### Parameter `west`

-The extent on the x axis past the first key in the row.

-##### Parameter `east`

-The extent on the x axis past the last key in the row.

 #### Section `fasteners`